Kevin Holzweiler

-Kevin Holzweiler (born 16 October 1994) is a German professional footballer who plays as a right winger for Rot-Weiss Essen.
+Kevin Holzweiler (born 16 October 1994) is a German professional footballer who plays as a right winger for SF Lotte.

 Career

 Holzweiler made his professional debut in the 3.
 Liga for Viktoria Köln on 20 July 2019, starting in the away match against Hansa Rostock.
 He scored the second goal for Köln, reducing the deficit to 3–2, with the match finishing as a 3–3 draw.